ursulaGUO/LipReading_CV/README.md

 ## Preprocessing
 In `src/builddata.py`, the file takes in a video and its corresponding `.src` subtitle file, and builds mini video data and a csv file that contains the lookup table for all the mini videos and their corresponding texual sentences.

+Run `make clean` to clear the old data in the output directory (remember to specify the output directory in the `Makefile`) Run `make build` to start the video cutting